cfengine/documentation/README.md

 The documentation generation inserts a link to the source markdown in the footer of each page.

+Note: Do not use markdown files prefixed with `.`.
+They are not picked up by the documentation generator.
+You can use `.` prefixed page titles.

 ### META tags

 Additional META tags you should set are: